 This threatened the global financial system and made access to short-term liquidity (the ease with which an asset, or security, can be converted into ready cash without affecting its market price) difficult, forcing governments and authorities to intervene with support packages to rescue financial institutions.
 Poor regulation and supervision of the financial sector contributed to the sharp market decline.

 Out of major market events come major learnings

 First, diversification is key.
-It is a basic principle to long term success and to weather volatility.
+It’s a basic principle that supports long-term success and helps to weather volatility.
 It’s important to ensure your investments are diversified.
 Nobody can predict the future, so a well-diversified portfolio is essential.
 Spreading your investments globally across a wide variety of asset classes, including equities and fixed income, can help reduce your risk.

 Our solutions for you

 Maybe you’re approaching retirement and are feeling nervous about the impact of market volatility on your portfolio.
 As you start to draw income from your investments, you want to ensure your hard-earned savings last.
-Or perhaps you’re putting away money for your kids’ education and are looking for a smoother investment experience and a sense of control as you save to help your kids reach their potential.
+Or perhaps you’re saving for your kids’ education and are looking for a smoother investment experience and a sense of control as you save to help your kids reach their potential.

-Managed solutions provide clients with a well diversified turnkey solution to invest in according to your financial goals and objectives.
-At Canada LifeTM we have a variety of differently managed solution programs available, from aiming to mitigate risk, to aligning with your goals, there’s a portfolio for all investor types.
+Managed solutions provide clients with a well-diversified turnkey solution to invest according to their financial goals and objectives.
+At Canada Life,TM we have a variety of managed solutions programs available, from those aimed at mitigating risk to those supportive of specific goals, there’s a portfolio for all types of investors.